Dan M. Frangopol: Honors and awards

-Frangopol is the Founding Vice-President of the International Society for Structural Health Monitoring of Intelligent Infrastructure (ISHMII) and the inaugural Fellow of SEI in 2012 and EMI in 2013.
+Frangopol is the Founding Vice-President of the International Society for Structural Health Monitoring of Intelligent Infrastructure (ISHMII, renamed SCSHM) and the inaugural Fellow of SEI in 2012 and EMI in 2013.
 He is also a Fellow of ACI, IABSE, ISHMII and JSPS.

 He is the Past Chair of the Technical Activities Division of the Structural Engineering Institute of ASCE, Past Vice-President of the International Association for Structural Safety and Reliability (IASSAR), Past Chair of the Executive Board of IASSAR, and Past Vice-President of the Engineering Mechanics Institute (EMI) of ASCE.

 Frangopol has been made an honorary professor by the following universities: